matteogiorgi/slock/README.md

 ## Running slock

-Simply invoke the 'slock' command.
+Simply invoke the `slock` command.
 To get out of it, enter your password.